This document describes how to back up .chassisidfile (chassis ID) on StarOS releases 20 and higher.

 The chassis key is used to encrypt and decrypt encrypted passwords in the configuration file.
 If two or more chassis are configured with the same chassis key value, the encrypted passwords can be decrypted by any of the chassis sharing the same chassis key value.
 As a corollary to this, a given chassis key value cannot decrypt passwords that were encrypted with a different chassis key value.

-The chassis key is used to generate the chassis ID which is stored in a file and is used as the master key for protecting sensitive data (such as passwords and secrets) in configuration files
+The chassis key is used to generate the chassis ID which is stored in a file and is used as the primary key for protecting sensitive data (such as passwords and secrets) in configuration files

 For release 15.0 and higher, the chassis ID is an SHA256 hash of the chassis key.
 The chassis key can be set by users through a CLI command or via the Quick Setup Wizard.
 If the chassis ID does not exist, a local MAC address is used to generate the chassis ID.